FrancisIGP/FrancisIGP/README.md

 I am passionate about **sports, fitness, writing, technology, and video games**.
 These are the activities that keep me entertained and rekindle my enthusiasm, which helps me stay motivated to acquire new knowledge on a continual basis!

-I'm looking forward to meeting and working with others who share my interests.
+I'm looking forward to meeting and collaborating with others who share my interests.

 - 🧠 Learning Programming, Network+, Security+, A+, Linux+, CCNA, CCNP
 - 😄 Pronouns: he, him, his